 Susan O’Hara joined the School of Education as REEd’s Executive Director in 2013 with a wealth of experience and background in public education, and working closely with teachers, researchers and community leaders.
 An educator for 20 years, Susan began teaching mathematics and science to middle and high school students in Ireland.
-In 2000, Susan was appointed assistant professor in teacher education at Sacramento State University.
+In 2000, Susan was appointed assistant professor in teacher education at Sacramento State University and received early promotion to associate professor in 2004.
+While at Sacramento State University she served as associate chair of teacher education and core faculty for the Independent Doctorate in Educational Leadership.
 Most recently, she was associate professor and founding executive director of the Center to Support Excellence in Teaching (CSET) at Stanford University.

 California Department of Corrections.
 Evaluation of California Department of Corrections and Rehabilitation Career Technical Education Program. ($500,000).

 Improving Teacher Quality Grant.
 Resourcing Integrated Professional Learning Systems ($5.8M).

 U.S. Department of Education, Office of English Language Acquisition.
 Academic Literacy Support for Teachers: A Capacity Building Approach ($2M).

 O’Hara, S. and Bookmyer, J. (2018).
 Theory of action for resourcing professional growth.
 Journal of Professional Capital and Community.

 O’Hara, S., Bookmyer, J., Martin, R., Newton, R., and Reyes, R. (2018).
 The (not so fast or straight) Line to Continuous Improvement: Building a Teacher Professional Growth System.
 Leadership Magazine

 O’Hara, S., Pritchard, R. (2016).
 Framing teaching for Common Core literacy standards: SOAR teaching frames for literacy.
 Psychology Research, February 2016, Vol. 6, No. 2, 92-101.